VincentBounce/WindowsContextMenuTools/README.md

 - Let you lock your external BitLocker drive whenether you want, directly from *File Explorer*.
 This tool calls the Windows built-in program `manage-bde.exe`

 - Applies on all external drives, displayed in both *File Explorer* left and right panes.
-If your drive is not locked or not BitLocker encrypted, then tool does nothing.
+If your drive is `C:` or is not locked or is not BitLocker encrypted, then the tool start and ignore the drive.

 - To use it, right click on your BitLocker locked external drive ➜ *Lock BitLocker Drive*.